A Bend in the River: Plot

 Salim looks for a way out.
 He travels to London, where he meets Nazruddin.
 Nazruddin sold his business to Salim, moved to Uganda, left it because of persecution, moved then to Canada, left it because of its capitalistic rapaciousness, and finally landed in London, where he became a landlord.
 He bemoans the lack of security for honest businessmen: there is no safe place.
 Salim becomes engaged to Nazruddin's daughter, but soon returns to his place in Africa.
 Upon arrival he learns that his business has been expropriated under the President's new programme of "radicalization" and transferred to a local.
 Théotime, a "state trustee", is ignorant and lazy, and retains Salim as manager and chauffeur.
 Salim recognises that all is lost.
 He has hidden some ivory on his property, but, betrayed by Metty, is found out and put in jail.
 He is presented to the commissioner, Ferdinand, who has moved up in the administration after receiving training in the capital.
 Ferdinand tells him that there is no safety, no hope, and that everybody is in fear of his life: "We’re all going to hell, and every man knows this in his bones.
 We’re being killed.
 Nothing has any meaning."
 He sets Salim free and tells him to leave the country.
 Salim takes the last steamer before the President arrives.
-During the night there is a battle on the ship, as rebels try to kidnap it.
+During the night there is a battle on the ship, as rebels try to hijack it.
 The attack is repelled, but the attached barge, full of Africans, is snapped loose and drifts down the river.